Lymphedema: What It Is and How to Treat It

 - Late-onset lymphedema (lymphedema tarda).
 This occurs rarely and usually begins after age 35.

-The lymphatic system is crucial to your health.
-It circulates protein-rich lymph fluid throughout your body.
-It collects viruses, bacteria, and waste products.
-The lymphatic system then carries this fluid and harmful substances through your lymph vessels, then on to the lymph nodes.
+The lymphatic system is vital to your health.
+It disperses protein-rich lymph fluid throughout your body.
+The fluid collects viruses, bacteria, and waste products.
+The fluid is then carried this fluid through your lymph vessels, then on to the lymph nodes.
 The wastes are filtered out by the lymphocytes (cells living in your lymph nodes that fight infection) and are flushed out of the body.

 Lymphedema can lead to serious complications, such as: